-- operations will generate meaningful funds; - additional agreements for product development funding can be reached; - we will be able to repay our current debt or negotiate new debt arrangements - strategic alliances can be negotiated; or - · adequate additional financing will be available for us to finance our own development on acceptable terms, or at all.
+- operations will generate meaningful funds; - additional agreements for product development funding can be reached; - we will be able to repay our current debt or negotiate new debt arrangements - strategic alliances can be negotiated; or - adequate additional financing will be available for us to finance our own development on acceptable terms, or at all.

-If adequate funds are not available, we will be required to delay, reduce the scope of, or eliminate one or more of our product development programs and further reduce costs.
-Even if we are able to source additional funding, we may be forced to significantly reduce our operations if our business prospects do not improve.
+If adequate funds are not available, we will be required to further reduce costs.
+Even if we are able to source additional funding, we may be forced to reduce our operations if our business prospects do not improve.
 If we are unable to source additional funding, we may be forced to shut down operations altogether.

-We may not realize the expected benefits of our cost-saving initiatives.
+We may not realize the expected benefits of our cost-saving initiatives.\

 Reducing costs is a key element of our current business strategy.
 On August 21, 2015, in connection with our efforts to lower operating expenses and preserve capital while continuing to focus on our product pipeline, we implemented a workforce reduction, which led to the termination of 52 employees during the second half of 2015.
 On December 19, 2016, our Board of Directors approved a restructuring of our business based on the decision to focus our efforts on clinical development, with an initial focus on the X358 clinical programs.
 The restructuring included a reduction-in-force in which we terminated 57 employees (the "2016 Restructuring").
-In early 2017, we further revised our strategy to prioritize out-licensing activities and further curtail research and development spending (the "2017 Restructuring"), and we expect to eliminate five additional employees with an effective termination date of June 30, 2017.
+In early 2017, we further revised our strategy to prioritize out-licensing activities and further curtail research and development spending (the "2017 Restructuring"), and we eliminated five additional employees with an effective termination date of June 30, 2017.

-During the three months ended March 31, 2017, we recorded an aggregate restructuring charge of approximately \$1.5 million related to severance, other termination benefits and outplacement services in connection with the workforce reduction for the 2016 Restructuring and \$0.5 million for the 2017 Restructuring.
+During the six months ended June 30, 2017, we recorded an aggregate restructuring charge of approximately \$2.0 million related to severance, other termination benefits and outplacement services in connection with the workforce reduction for the 2016 Restructuring and \$1.5 million for the 2017 Restructuring.
 During the year ended December 31, 2016, we recorded charges of \$4.6 million related to severance, other termination benefits and outplacement services in connection with the workforce reduction resulting from the 2016 Restructuring.